 Frank Pan is a Fenxun Partner in Baker & McKenzie LLP Shanghai office.

 FenXun established a Joint Operation Office with Baker McKenzie in China as Baker McKenzie FenXun which was approved by the Shanghai Justice Bureau in 2015.

 Scott Silverman practices in the areas of mergers and acquisitions, joint ventures and environmental advisory.
 He graduated from the University of California at Santa Cruz with a B.A. and earned his J.D. from the University of California at Los Angeles.
 Mr. Silverman is admitted to practice in California.

 Vivian Wu is a partner in Baker McKenzie's Beijing office, advising US and European corporations on regulatory, compliance and FCPA-related matters in China.
 Ms. Wu worked at our Washington D.C. office in 2014, graduated from Harvard Law School, and is admitted to practice in New York and China.

-Tracy Wut is a partner in Baker McKenzie's Hong Kong office.
+Tracy Wut is the managing partner for Baker McKenzie's China and Hong Kong offices.
 She is experienced in mergers and acquisitions and foreign direct investments in China.
 She regularly acts for clients in complex cross-border transactions, in particular in the pharmaceuticals and healthcare sector, and navigates clients through various issues relating to investments in China.
 She has been recommended as a leading lawyer in Corporate/M&A by Chambers Global, Corporate/M&A and Life Sciences by Chambers Asia and M&A and private equity by IFLR1000.
 She is the co-head of the Pharmaceuticals and Healthcare Industry Group in China and Hong Kong.

 Xi Zhou is a FenXun Partner in Baker & McKenzie LLP - Beijing Representative Office.